Kaiser Permanente's Division of Research has conducted pioneering health and medical research using emerging technology since 1961.

 These included a laboratory of comparative biology (under Ellsworth C. Dougherty, PhD, MD) studying the basic physiology of microorganisms; a laboratory of medical entomology (under Ben F. Feingold, MD) investigating the role of insects in causing human allergies; a laboratory of human functions; a study of the epidemiology of human cancer; and a child development study and blood grouping project that investigated congenital abnormalities and childhood diseases.

 During the late 1960s Edmund Van Brunt, MD, a project director for MMR, piloted the San Francisco Medical Data System, a computer-based patient medical record system with a database that supported both patient care and health care delivery research.
 By 1973, Health Plan members in San Francisco had a computerized “lifetime” medical record, and pivotal work was conducted to begin to understand the safety of prescription drugs.

 In 1985 Kaiser Permanente Northern California opened its first research clinic to support the heart disease research study CARDIA (Coronary Artery Risk Development in Young Adults).
-Within a year it was looking at a group of 5,115 black and white men and women aged 18-30 years in four centers - Birmingham, Chicago, Minneapolis and Oakland.
+Within a year it was looking at a group of 5,115 Black and white men and women aged 18-30 years in 4 centers: Birmingham, Chicago, Minneapolis, and Oakland.
 Also in 1985, MMR began the Vaccine Study Center as a way of responding to numerous requests to use Kaiser Permanente’s large population for vaccine efficacy studies.